dustinrue/node-xbox-live-api/README.md

 # Xbox Live API for Nodejs

 Xbox Live API client used on http://guardian.theater.
-It currently will only get current GameDVR clips and expects you to pass in a game id.
+Currently able to return up to 200 GameDVR clips or screenshots.
+Xbox Live limits how many clips and screenshots you have so 200 will usually return everything.

-Example Usage:
+==Example Usage:==

 npm install xbox-live-api then